alsoknownaszac/estate-access/README.md

 ## 👨‍💻 Development Notes

 - The app uses Next.js App Router (not Pages Router)
+- State management is handled by Zustand with persist middleware
 - All API calls are mocked with simulated delays
 - Data persists in localStorage for demo purposes
 - Dark mode preference is stored separately in localStorage
 - Form validation runs on client-side before submission
+- Residents data management has been migrated from custom hooks to Zustand stores

 ## 📄 License